ThalesLudwig/ThalesLudwig/README.md

 - ❤️  Currently working with React
 - 🌱  Also coding in Angular, Vue, Node and React Native
-- 👽 Starting with Kotlin and Swift
+- 👽 Starting with Flutter
 - 😄  Working remotely!
 - 🎮  Aspiring Game Developer
 <br><br>